jwworth/jakeworth/content/blog/my-annotated-vimrc.md

 ### My Vimrc

-My `.vimrc` is broken up into four groups: settings, mappings, abbreviations, and filetype-specific settings.
+My `.vimrc` is broken up into three groups: settings, mappings, and filetype-specific settings.
 If you open this file in Vim, you'll see why: it's long, and it's folded up by groups as a default.
 This is one of many tips I picked up reading [Learn VimScript The Hard Way](https://learnvimscriptthehardway.stevelosh.com/) by Steve Losh, and the dotfiles of programmers I admire.